Hockey: So near yet so far for Indian men, lose 2-5 to Belgium to be out of Olympic final race | Sports-Games

 The Indians had only themselves to blame for Tuesday's disappointment as Belgium's all four goals came from penalty corners.

-The Indian defense was put under relentless pressure by the Belgians as they secured as many as 14 penalty corners out of which they converted four.
+The Indian defence was put under relentless pressure by the Belgians as they secured as many as 14 penalty corners out of which they converted three.

 Belgium's game plan was clear from the onset as they tried to enter the Indian circle and earn penalty corners with Hendrickx and Luypaert in their ranks.

-The ploy worked to perfection as the Indian defense wilted under pressure to concede the set pieces.
+The ploy worked to perfection as the Indian defence wilted under pressure to concede the set pieces.

 India too earned five penalty corners in the match but could make use of just one.